Dynamic Regret of Strongly Adaptive Methods: Related Work

 To minimize the adaptive regret, \citet{Adaptive:Hazan} have developed two meta-algorithms: an efficient algorithm with $O(\log T)$ computational complexity per iteration and an inefficient one with $O(T)$ computational complexity per iteration.
 These meta-algorithms use an existing online method (that was possibly designed to have small static regret) as a subroutine.\footnote{For brevity, we ignored the factor of subroutine in the statements of computational complexities.
 The $O(\cdot)$ computational complexity should be interpreted as $O(\cdot) \times s$ space complexity and $O(\cdot) \times t$ time complexity, where $s$ and $t$ are space and time complexities of the subroutine per iteration, respectively.} For convex functions, the efficient and inefficient meta-algorithms have $O(\sqrt{T \log^3 T})$ and $O(\sqrt{T \log T)}$ regret bounds, respectively.
-For exponentially concave functions, those rates are improved to $O(\log^2 T)$ and $O(\log T)$, respectively.
+For exponentially concave functions, those rates are improved to $O(d \log^2 T)$ and $O(d \log T)$, respectively.
 We can see that the price paid for the adaptivity is very small: The rates of weakly adaptive regret differ from those of static regret only by logarithmic factors.

 A major limitation of weakly adaptive regret is that it does not respect short intervals well.
 Taking convex functions as an example, the $O(\sqrt{T \log^3 T})$ and $O(\sqrt{T \log T)}$ bounds are meaningless for intervals of length $O(\sqrt{T})$.
-To overcome this limitation, \citet{Adaptive:ICML:15} proposed a refined adaptive regret that takes the length of the interval as a parameter $\tau$, as indicated in (\ref{eqn:strong:adaptive}).
-If the strongly adaptive regret is small for all $\tau <T$, we can guarantee the learner has small regret over any interval of any length.
-In particular, \citet{Adaptive:ICML:15} introduced the following definition. \begin{definition} Let $R(\tau)$ be the minimax static regret bound of the learning problem over $\tau$ periods.
+To overcome this limitation, \citet{Adaptive:ICML:15} proposed the strongly adaptive regret $\SAReg(T,\tau)$ which takes the length of the interval $\tau$ as a parameter, as indicated in (\ref{eqn:strong:adaptive}).
+From the definitions, we have $\SAReg(T,\tau) \leq \WAReg(T)$, but it does not mean the notation of weakly adaptive regret is stronger, because an upper bound for $\WAReg(T)$ could be very loose for $\SAReg(T,\tau)$ when $\tau$ is small.

+If the strongly adaptive regret is small for all $\tau <T$, we can guarantee the learner has a small regret over any interval of any length.
+In particular, \citet{Adaptive:ICML:15} introduced the following definition. \begin{defit} Let $R(\tau)$ be the minimax static regret bound of the learning problem over $\tau$ periods.
 An algorithm is \emph{strongly adaptive}, if